Robert Morris Colonials: Men's and women's basketball

 In 1983, they won their first NCAA Tournament game, a "play-in" game against Georgia Southern, which earned them the right to play Purdue in the first round.

 The men's team played in the National Invitation Tournament (NIT) in 2008, 2013, and 2014.
 They defeated defending national champion Kentucky in the first round of the 2013 NIT, a game that was played on the Robert Morris campus because Rupp Arena in Lexington, KY, was not available.

 In recent years, both the men's and women's teams have had success in their conference.
 The women's team won the NEC Championship in 2008 and made an appearance in the 2008 NCAA Tournament, only to bow out in the first round to Rutgers.
 The women's team won the NEC Championship again in 2014, losing to Notre Dame in the first round of the 2014 NCAA Tournament.

 The men's team won the 2009 NEC Championship, beating Mount St. Mary's 48–46.
 With the win, the school qualified for the 2009 NCAA Tournament, their sixth trip to the tournament.
 Their seventh trip came a year later, when the Colonials became the first team to beat Quinnipiac University on the Bobcats' home court all season.
 The 52–50 win set up a date with Villanova in the 2010 NCAA Tournament.
 Behind 23 points from freshman guard Karon Abraham, No. 15 Robert Morris nearly pulled off an upset of the No. 2 Wildcats, leading much of the game before falling 73–70 in overtime.

 The 2015 men's team followed their NEC Championship with the second NCAA Tournament game victory in school history, an 81–77 "play-in" game triumph over the University of North Florida.
 The victory earned the team a first-round match-up with the eventual national champion, Duke Blue Devils.

 The 2019-20 season was a special one for the Colonials, as they played their inaugural season at the UPMC Events Center.
 The first game in the new building marked the first time the RMU men would play host to their intra-county rivals, the Pitt Panthers.
 Although they would go on to lose that game, the men's team capped off the season with their record ninth—and final—NEC tournament title as they defeated Saint Francis University.
 That championship would have earned them an automatic bid to the 2020 NCAA Tournament, but it was canceled due to the onset of the COVID-19 pandemic.
 It was also the Colonials' last season in the NEC, as they would join the Horizon League after that season.

+In 2024–25, their fifth season in the Horizon League, the men's team won both the conference regular-season and tournament championships, earning the program's ninth NCAA Tournament berth and its first as a member of the Horizon League.
+The Colonials lost to Alabama in the first round of the 2025 NCAA Tournament.